Foundations of a New Government

 Fall 2007

 We are inviting you to think about sharing in Nunavik.
 What do Inuit of Nunavik share?
 The first thing that might come to your mind is food.
 Think of some of the different ways Inuit share food.
 Now, try to think of other things Inuit share.
 Think hard, there are many different ways that Inuit in Nunavik share.
-Which of these practices are unique to Inuit?
+Which of these practices are un

 Now, ask yourself, how is sharing present in government?
 For example, is an exchange of ideas a kind of sharing?
 In what ways have Inuit traditionally shared opinions and ideas?